0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

     4. Verify that your ZK node domain maps to the ipv4 address of your host VPS, use <https://www.nslookup.io/> or similar

-!!! info "Requirements"
-For a reader node only set up reverse proxy
-1. 100K MPC tokens staked for the baker node service and ZK node service
-2. A reverse proxy server redirecting incoming and outgoing traffic.
-This includes:

-3. A registration of the node and endpoint in the [ZK Registry Contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/)

 ## Set up a reverse proxy

 ZK nodes and reader nodes for development need a reverse proxy server.
 ZK nodes need it to be able to give and receive secret inputs.
 Reader nodes need to set rate limits to prevent DDOS (denial-of-service-attacks).